metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 ## Introduction

-In this page, we’re going to dig into all the settings available on a Candy Machine.
+On this page, we’re going to dig into all the settings available on a Candy Machine.
 We will focus on settings that affect the Candy Machine itself and the NFTs it generates rather than the settings that affect the minting process known as Guards.
 We will tackle the latter in dedicated pages.

 ## The authority

-One of the most important information when creating accounts on Solana is the wallet that is allowed to manage them, known as the **Authority**.
+One of the most important pieces of information when creating accounts on Solana is the wallet that is allowed to manage them, known as the **Authority**.
 Thus, when creating a new Candy Machine, you will need to provide the address of the authority that will, later on, be able to update it, insert items to it, delete it, etc.

 There is an additional authority specifically for the minting process called the **Mint Authority**.
 When a Candy Machine is created without a Candy Guard, this authority is the only wallet that is allowed to mint from the Candy Machine.
 No one else can mint.
 However, in practice, this mint authority is set to the address of a Candy Guard which controls the minting process based on some preconfigured sets of rules known as **guards**.